xaedes/pytest-cov-pygame-bug/readme.md

-Testing this code with "py.test" will pass.
+Running the test code with "./test_draw.py" will pass.
-Testing this code with "py.test --cov=." will NOT pass.
+Running the test code with "coverage run ./test_draw.py" will NOT pass.

-The tested code draws an antialiased line using pygame.
+The code draws an antialiased line using pygame.
+This is tested against an reference image 'image.png'.

 It should look like 'image.png'.
-But using "--cov=." will result in 'image_test.png'
+But using "coverage .." will result in 'image_test.png'